google/proto-quic/src/tools/gn/docs/reference.md

 ```
   When using MSVC-style precompiled headers, the "precompiled_header" value is
   a string corresponding to the header.
 This is NOT a path to a file that GN
-  recognises, but rather the exact string that appears in quotes after an
+  recognises, but rather the exact string that appears in quotes after
-  #include line in source code.
+  an #include line in source code.
 The compiler will match this string against
   includes or forced includes (/FI).

   MSVC also requires a source file to compile the header with.
 This must be
   specified by the "precompiled_source" value.
 In contrast to the header value,
   this IS a GN-style file name, and tells GN which source file to compile to
   make the .pch file used for subsequent compiles.

-  If you use both C and C++ sources, the precompiled header and source file
-  will be compiled using both tools.
-You will want to make sure to wrap C++
-  includes in __cplusplus #ifdefs so the file will compile in C mode.

   For example, if the toolchain specifies MSVC headers: